-BakerHicks, the multi-disciplinary design and engineering company, has completed its part in the submission of the Planning Permission in Principle (PPiP) to Highland Council to build the first new prison in the Scottish Highlands for more than a century.
+BakerHicks, the multi-disciplinary design, engineering and project delivery company, has completed its part in the submission of the Planning Permission in Principle (PPiP) to Highland Council to build the first new prison in the Scottish Highlands for more than a century.

 Working closely with commercial property firm Colliers, BakerHicks developed the drawings and documents for the submission for the new £70 million HMP Highland, which will serve the Highlands, Islands and Moray area, replacing the existing HMP Inverness.
 The new prison will hold up to 200 offenders in purposely designed accommodation units.
 The result of the application is expected to be determined later this year.

 BakerHicks were awarded the concept design contract through the Scottish Prison Service framework on a multi-discipline basis, covering Architectural, Civil & Structural, Mechanical & Electrical and Principal Designer services.
 The company partnered with TGP Landscape Architects for the landscape design.